 Cons / This thermostat took longer than average to install.

 Verdict / The LUX/GEO isn’t as attractive as some of its rivals, but its overall performance and generous warranty make it a good choice.
 It’s also one of the least expensive ways to upgrade to a smart thermostat.

 The LUX/GEO smart thermostat doesn’t have a particularly modern design, but it performs well and is affordable.
 It also has geofencing and an outstanding warranty, especially for a thermostat at this price.
 Overall, it's not a bad choice, but it doesn’t have as many convenience and energy-saving features as other thermostats we tested.

 At $139, the LUX/GEO is more affordable than most smart thermostats, but it's simply not as capable as our pick for best value: the Emerson Sensi, which only costs $129.

-You can program the geofencing radius using the app, which also lets you check the status of your thermostat at any time from your smartphone.
-If you leave the house for a few days, you don't have to worry about programming your thermostat before you leave, since the geofencing feature automatically switches the thermostat to Away mode when you leave and back to Home mode when you return.
+You can program the geofencing radius using the app, which also lets you check the status of your thermostat at any time.
+If you leave the house for a few days, you don't have to program your thermostat before you go – the geofencing feature automatically switches the thermostat to Away mode when you leave and back to Home mode when you return.

 The LUX/GEO has impressive support options.
-If you have questions installing or using it, you can reach customer support via phone, email or live chat.
-It comes with a solid three-year warranty, which is on par with some of the warranties of the best thermostats in our lineup.
-This gives you more than enough time to notice manufacturer defects.
+If you have questions about installing or using it, you can reach customer support via social media, phone, email and live chat.
+Its solid three-year warranty is as good as the warranties of the best thermostats and gives you more than enough time to notice problems.